B. Andrei Bernevig

-Bogdan Andrei Bernevig (born 1978 in Bucharest) is a Romanian Quantum Condensed Matter Professor of Physics at Princeton University and the recipient of the John Simon Guggenheim Fellowship in 2017.
+Bogdan Andrei Bernevig (born 1978 in Bucharest) is a Romanian professor of condensed matter physics at Princeton University.
+His research focuses on topological insulators and other topological quantum materials.
+His work has been awarded numerous prizes, including the 2019 James C. McGroddy Prize of the American Physical Society and the 2023 EPS Europhysics Prize.

 Biography

 Andrei Bernevig took part in the Physics Olympiad in Bucharest from 1994 to 1997 as a teenager (and won international gold and silver medals).
 He graduated from Stanford University (bachelor's degree in physics and master's degree in mathematics in 2001) and received his PhD from Stanford University under Shoucheng Zhang.
 As a postdoctoral fellow he came to the Center for Theoretical Physics at Princeton University, where he was appointed Assistant Professor in 2009 and Associate Professor in 2014.

 He deals with the application of topology in solid state physics, for example in the fractional quantum hall effect, and novel topological materials (topological insulators, topological superconductors) and spin transport or spintronics.
 He also deals with ferrous high-temperature superconductors and predicted s-wave pairing there.